Eduardo Pérez: Major league career

-One pitcher that Pérez had the most success against was one of the all-time dominant hurlers, Hall-of-Famer Randy Johnson.
+One pitcher that Pérez had the most success against was Hall of Famer Randy Johnson.
 On April 19, 2005, starting at first base for Tampa Bay against the New York Yankees in Yankee Stadium, Pérez hit two home runs (in consecutive at-bats) and knocked in three runs against Johnson. through that game.
-Perez was 8-for-27 lifetime against Johnson, with four home runs, seven runs batted in and two doubles.
+Pérez was 8-for-27 lifetime against Johnson, with four home runs, seven runs batted in and two doubles.
 In 2006, Pérez's last season, Johnson was ejected and suspended five games for a brushback pitch against Pérez a half-inning after Johnson's teammate, Jorge Posada, had been hit by a pitch.

 Pérez's four home runs against Johnson were the most against one pitcher in Pérez's career.
 He hit three each off Al Leiter and Sterling Hitchcock.

 Pérez also was known for some big pinch-hit home runs during his career, including three in one season (2002) for the Cardinals and seven for his career.
 His game-winning pinch-hit home runs included an 11th-inning shot for the Reds off Los Angeles Dodgers pitcher Mark Guthrie in 1997, an eighth-inning two-run shot for the Cardinals off New York Mets pitcher Al Leiter in 2002, and a ninth-inning walk-off solo shot for the Devil Rays against pitcher Alan Embree.

-Perez's final career hit came September 23, 2006 as the Mariners fell to the host Chicago White Sox, 11–7.
+Pérez's final career hit came September 23, 2006 as the Mariners fell to the host Chicago White Sox, 11–7.
 He hit a fifth-inning single off Mark Buehrle, driving in Raúl Ibañez.
-His final career at-bat was September 29, 2006.
+His final career at-bat was September 29.
 At age 37, playing for the Seattle Mariners in a 6–5 loss to the Texas Rangers, he pinch hit for Ben Broussard and struck out against C. J. Wilson.